-Aquafaba is the new trend in Vegan baking and Egg Free baking.
-It’s easy, healthy, and versatile!
+Aquafaba is the new trend in vegan baking and egg free baking.
+Aquafaba is easy to make, healthy, and versatile!
 You can whip it up to use in place of egg whites, or just use the juice (Chickpea brine) for whole egg baking.
-Learn how to make Aquafaba with just a can of chickpeas in this video tutorial.
+In this video tutorial, you will learn how to make Aquafaba from just a can of chickpeas.

 You see, this is just a quick “popping in” post to show you another EASY tutorial.
 Why is it important to show you how to make Aquafaba?
 Because I said so!
 Kidding.
-But really, baking season is upon us and I have a lot of egg free/vegan friends that love baking but have a hard time with egg replacers.
-Yes, it’ is possible to make vegan cake and vegan brownies without egg, but sometimes you need egg white or more for certain recipes.
-Hence the Aquafaba tutorial.
-And thanks to a lovely vegan reader (Beth) for showing me this AMAZING vegan egg white replacer.
+But really, baking season is upon us and I have a lot of egg free/vegan friends that love baking, but have a hard time using egg replacers.
+Yes, it’ is possible to make vegan cake and vegan brownies without eggs, but sometimes you need egg whites, or more for certain recipes.
+Hence this tutorial.
+And thanks to a lovely vegan reader (Beth) for showing me this AMAZING vegan egg white replacement.
 It’s cheap, healthy, and easy!

-All you need a can of chickpeas, a stand mixer or hand mixer, and patience.
+To make it, all you need are a can of chickpeas, a stand mixer or hand mixer, and patience.
 Haha!
-Actually, Making Aquafaba whipped “egg whites” only takes like 10 minutes.
-Then you get this nice fluffy peaks!
+Actually, Making it only takes like 10 minutes.
+Then you get these nice fluffy peaks!
 YAY!

 - In general, 3 tbsp of aquafaba is equivalent to one egg.
 1 Tbsp. for one yolk, 2 Tbsp. for one white, and 3 Tbsp. for one whole egg.
 That being said, the aquafaba needs to be the right consistency.

 - About the same consistency as egg whites.
-When using aquafaba from a can of beans (which I did) and it seems very watery, you can reduce it on the stove by 25% or 33% to get a slightly thicker consistency.
+If you are making it from a can of garbanzo beans (like I did) and it seems very watery, you can reduce the liquid on the stove by 25% or 33% to get a slightly thicker consistency.

 - The thicker the “goop” the better it is to whip!
 But you don’t want it like a gelatin or too solid.

-- How to reduce aquafaba ” You can do this buy simmering it over medium/low heat until it reduces slightly in volume.” (source)
+- How to reduce aquafaba ” You can do this by simmering it over medium/low heat until it reduces slightly in volume.” (source)

-- You can freeze aquafaba or store in fridge.
-Just like egg whites (not fluffed yet).
+- You can freeze aquafaba, or store in a fridge, just like egg whites (not fluffed yet).
 Keep in fridge for a few days only.
-Freeze in ice trays if wanting to keep awhile.
+Freeze in ice trays if wanting to keep a while.

 - If adding to more oil or fats, it’s best to add a buffer that’s not a lemon juice.
 Cream of tartar is a great addition.

 Friends, you can make macaroons, cakes, meringue, and more!
 But warning, NOT ALL EGG WHITE recipes work with this substitute .
 It’s definitely trial and error.
 It just takes some tweaking.
-So far I’ve used Aquafaba in Coconut Macaroons (which I will post later this week), cookies (with just the juice), and quick bread.
+So far I’ve used it in coconut macaroons, cookies (with just the juice), and quick bread.
 They’ve tasted great.
 The consistency is not as fluffy as using egg or egg white, but it definitely binds well.
 If you have tried aquafaba, let me know!
 Would love more recipes.